Dmitrii-I/lpic-1-study-notes/exam-102.md

 ## 109.1 Fundamentals of internet protocols (weight 4)

 ### Demonstrate an understanding of network masks and CIDR notation
-- Network mask (aka subnet mask or netmast) is a number that identifies the portion of IP address that's a network address and the part that's computer address
+- Network mask (aka subnet mask or netmask) is a number that identifies the portion of IP address that's a network address and the part that's computer address
     - e.g. for IP address 134.5.66.123 and network mask 255.255.0.0, the network is 134.5 and computer is 66.123
     - network mask can also be written in short form (CIDR form): 134.5.66.123 with mask 255.255.255.0 is same as 134.5.6.123/24
 - CIDR (Classless Inter-Domain Routing) is a notation for representing a range of IP addresses